Japan logs 1st trade deficit in 5 months in Jan., at 1.09 tril. yen

 Japan posted its first goods trade deficit in five months in January, logging red ink of 1.09 trillion yen ($9.7 billion), as imports increased more than exports on rising commodity prices, the government said Monday.

-Imports marked their first gain in 25 months, up 8.5 percent from a year earlier to 6.51 trillion yen, while exports rose 1.3 percent to 5.42 trillion yen, the Finance Ministry said in a preliminary report.
+Imports marked their first gain in 25 months, up 8.5 percent from a year earlier to 6.51 trillion yen, while exports rose 1.3 percent to 5.42 trillion yen, helped by exports to Asia, the Finance Ministry said in a preliminary report.

-Japan had a trade surplus of 399.31 billion yen with the United States, shrinking for a second straight month.
-Exports dropped 6.6 percent from a year earlier to 1.05 trillion yen and imports rose 11.9 percent to 654.66 billion yen.
+Exports to the United States, Japan's major trading partner, dropped after auto shipments registered a 10.1 percent year-on-year fall, at a time of growing concern about U.S. President Donald Trump's protectionist stance on trade.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.